 - delete volume override

 Now, open Disk Management and right-click on your unallocated hard drive.
-Create a new partition and assign it a new file system.
+Create a new partition and assign it to a new file system.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.